phantom-node/cryptreboot/README.md

 - `kexec` support in the kernel
 - `tmpfs` filesystem support in kernel
 - `cryptsetup` (if you use disk encryption, it should be installed)
-- `systemd` or other way to guarantee staged kernel is executed on reboot
+- `systemd` or another way to guarantee staged kernel is executed on reboot
 - `strace` (not required if `--skip-lz4-check` flag is specified)

 ## Installation